flyntwp/generator-flynt/README.md

 To contribute, please use github [issues](https://github.com/flyntwp/generator-flynt/issues).
 If you are a developer and would like to submit a pull request, do the following:

 1. Fork the project and clone it.
-2. Run npm install inside the cloned folder.
+2. Run `npm install` inside the cloned folder.
 3. Run `npm link` to link the local installation for development purposes.
 (Run `npm unlink` to undo this step.)
 4. In any folder run `yo @flyntwp/flynt` to run your local development version and test your changes.
 5. Send a pull request from your fork to the main repo's master branch.

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License